UVARocketry/irec-groundstation_25-26/README.md

 ## How to run

-open a terminal and run the commands: `cd server`, `npm i` (NOTE that this only needs to be done when you first run this), and `node .` (assuming nodejs is installed on your laptop).
+open a terminal and run the commands: `cd server`, `npm i` (NOTE that this only needs to be done once and `node .` (assuming nodejs is installed on your laptop).
 Then in a browser, navigate to [localhost:3000](http://localhost:3000)

 ## Protocols